-Agency Funds - The County accounts for resources held for others in a trustee capacity or as an agent for individuals, private organizations, other governments and/or other funds.
-Agency funds are purely custodial (assets equal liabilities) and thus do not involve measurements of results of operations.
+Custodial Funds - The County accounts for resources held for others in a trustee capacity or as an agent for individuals, private organizations, other governments and/or other funds.

 Cash and Cash Equivalents

 Highly liquid investments are considered to be cash equivalents if they have a maturity of six months or less when purchased.